ComSecNinja/carDHTML/README.md

 Yes, please.
 The UI needs some work, so you can start with that if you like!

 ## How do I build this thing?
 If you're on Windows, [nodebob](https://github.com/geo8bit/nodebob) is the simplest solution.
 Clone it, replace the contents of the `app` directory with these files and run the `build.bat`.
-The ´release´ folder should now contain all the required files to execute the application.
+The `release` directory should now contain all the required files to execute the application.
+In my own setup I've updated the nodebob's nw.js version to 0.9.2, but the original 0.8.3 should work too.
-On other operating systems I recommend you to take a look at the [nw.js website](http://nwjs.io/) and [this guide(https://github.com/nwjs/nw.js/wiki/How-to-package-and-distribute-your-apps).
+On other operating systems I recommend you to take a look at the [nw.js website](http://nwjs.io/) and [this guide](https://github.com/nwjs/nw.js/wiki/How-to-package-and-distribute-your-apps).

 License
 -